Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

 While we have developed surrogates for \inspiralesigma{}, the techniques presented here are general.
 In particular, using definitions of eccentricity and mean anomaly based solely on waveform morphology~\citep{Mora:2002gf, Shaikh:2023ypz, Boschini:2024scu, Islam:2025oiv, Shaikh:2025tae} should make this method agnostic to the internal details/conventions of any particular waveform model.
-Similarly, while our focus was to build long-duration eccentric surrogates, a similar radial phase parameterization has recently enabled accurate short-duration \textit{eccentric numerical relativity surrogate models} \cite{Nee:2025nmh}.
+Similarly, while our focus here has been to build scalable long-duration eccentric surrogates, Ref. \cite{Nee:2025nmh} adapts this technique to construct accurate short-duration \textit{eccentric numerical relativity surrogate models}.
+The method should also be extendable to higher eccentricities, likely requiring modestly more basis functions to capture the sharper eccentric features.
+This is particularly relevant given the impact of eccentricity on sky localization and rapid electromagnetic follow-up~\citep{Pan:2019anf, Yang:2022fgp, Pal:2025iyo, Sinha:2025vmc}.

-There are some avenues of improvement and additions in this work.
-The surrogates constructed in this work were restricted to eccentric, non-spinning binaries, and work is ongoing to extend the framework to eccentric, aligned-spin BBH systems.
-Efforts are also in progress to model sub-dominant higher-order GW modes in addition to the dominant (2,2)-mode.

-Lastly, the operations during surrogate evaluation are highly amenable to parallelization and hardware acceleration (e.g. \cite{Khan:2020fso, Thomas:2022rmc, Thomas:2025rje, Edwards:2023sak}), unlike the ODE-integrated waveform models which are bound to generate waveforms serially.
-We are also working in this direction to further accelerate waveform generation.
+Work is ongoing to extend the framework to aligned-spin BBH systems and to include higher-order GW modes beyond the dominant (2,2)-mode.
+Unlike the ODE-integrated waveform models that are bound to generate waveforms serially, the operations during surrogate evaluation are highly amenable to parallelization and hardware acceleration (e.g., \cite{Khan:2020fso, Thomas:2022rmc, Thomas:2025rje, Edwards:2023sak}) and we are also working in this direction to further accelerate waveform generation.